Acevortic/CSS_Security/README.md

 Further research on LLM prompt injection: https://arxiv.org/abs/2306.05499
 Liu, Yi, et al. "Prompt Injection attack against LLM-integrated Applications." arXiv preprint arXiv:2306.05499 (2023).

+This paper's contributions to LLM prompt injection focuses more on the various attack methods of LLm prompt injection, such as static, semi-dynamic, and fully dynamic attacks.
+For this project, static attacks were used against all the LLM's in order to attempt to get the targeted outputs.